blawson69/DoorMaster/README.md

 - **Door Interactions** - You can have all door interactions whispered to the players instead of being public.
 Note that trap effects will always been public, and character/skill decisions (except for the final result) will always be whispered.
 Default is Off.

-- **Obfuscate States** - By default the [State](#door-states) of the door is obfuscated so players do not definitively know what state the door is in.
+- **Obfuscate States** - By default the [State](#door-states) of the door is obfuscated so players do not definitively know what State the door is in.
 Turning this feature off will show the door's State in the title of the feedback dialog to players.

 The Configuration Menu also tells you how many doors you've created so far, and will give a button for generating the DoorMaster macro if it has been accidentally deleted.
 This macro provides quick access to the oft-used [Status](#door-status), [Create](#door-creation), and [Destroy](#destroying-doors) commands.